 School nutrition directors face a range of challenges that make successful foodservice delivery difficult.

-Despite all the issue, though, it's still possible to deliver healthy, tasty, and timely meals to the K-12 populations across northern California and northern Nevada.
+Despite all the issue, though, it's still possible to deliver healthy, tasty, and timely meals to the K-12 populations across California and Nevada.
 From innovative ideas like starting a school garden to finding solutions that will increase student participation, school lunch doesn't have to be as challenging as it's been in the past.

 Consider the following K-12 school cafeteria foodservice statistics:

 * 4.9 billion school lunches are served every year in the United States

 * Schools across the country receive 13.6 billion dollars in federal funding to support these programs